by Anthony Clark

 Sublimation transfer paper is widely used together with sublimation inks and print systems.
 Many people may not know that the ink will become a gas while using this technique.
 It means that the gas will sublimate or transfer without liquefying first.
 You will get different primary colors and clear coating onto your paper.

 The clear coat will protect the ink from staining during the heat/pressure stage, meaning it’s a permanent feature on the paper.
 The gas will solidify on the paper, and full-color images will be imprinted.
 This transfer paper application is suitable for polyester, synthetic, and polyester blends and not cotton-based fabrics.

 You can also use this technique to print or coat hard products like promotional items such as mugs.
 Even though sublimation transfer paper is a bit expensive, the results are incredible.

-Also known as hot-peel, plastisol screen printed transfer paper involves the use of a screen-printer.
+Also known as hot-peel, plastisol screen printed transfer paper involves the use of a screen printer.
 The image or text is transferred onto plastisol paper and then onto the fabric of choice with a heat press.
-You have to peel off the paper immediately, and you will fully transfer the image to the cotton or polyester fabric of choice.
+You have to peel off the paper immediately, and you will fully transfer the image to the cotton or polyester fabric of your choice.